ashleychontos/pySYD/docs/installation.rst

 Setup
 #####

-The software package comes with a convenient setup feature, which is called through :mod:`pysyd.pipeline.setup`.
-We **strongly encourage** you to run this step regardless of how you choose to run ``pySYD`` because it:
+The software package comes with a convenient setup feature which we **strongly encourage** you to do because it:

 - downloads example data for three stars
 - provides the properly-formatted [optional] input files *and*
 - sets up the relative local directory structure

-We'd like to emphasize this last bullet because it establishes a local, relative directory structure that is both straightforward for the pipeline and intuitive to the user.
+**Note:** this step is helpful *regardless* of how you intend to use the software package.

 :underlined:`Make a local directory`
 ************************************

-Before you do that though, we recommend that you create a new, local directory to keep all your pysyd-related data, information and results in a single, easy-to-find location.
-This is actually the only reason we didn't include our examples as package data, as it would've put them in your root directory and we realize this can be difficult to locate.
+We recommend to first create a new, local directory to keep all your pysyd-related data, information and results in a single, easy-to-find location.
 The folder or directory can be whatever is most convenient for you:

 .. code-block::